← Back to Learn

 The "managed apps" list stays empty until you onboard the app.
 Purview reads managed apps from Conditional Access App Control (CAAC) in Defender - it doesn't create them.
 Open the DLP wizard before CAAC knows about the app and the only option is "unmanaged".
 That's where most people get stuck.

-- Entra → Conditional Access → new session policy targeting the SaaS app.
-Client apps = Browser.
-Under Session: Use Conditional Access App Control → Use custom policy.
+• Session → Use Conditional Access App Control → Use custom policy.

-Two things that catch people out: you need the Conditional Access Administrator role for the session policy, and if you want to scope the Purview policy to user groups you must import user groups under Defender → Cloud apps → User groups first, otherwise the group picker will be empty too.
+Two gotchas: you need the Conditional Access Administrator role for step 1, and if you want to scope the Purview policy to groups you have to import them first under Defender → Cloud apps → User groups.
+Otherwise the group picker is empty too.

-Chrome and Firefox get locked out.
-When a block fires on the Edge path, Firefox is blocked entirely and Chrome is blocked unless you've deployed the Purview Chrome extension.
-There's no workaround.
-Tell users before you enforce, or the help desk will hear about it.
+Path 1 blocks Chrome and Firefox at the device level.
+When a Path 1 policy is set to block, Firefox is blocked entirely and Chrome is blocked unless you've deployed the Purview Chrome extension.
+Tell users before you switch to enforce, or the help desk will hear about it.
+(Path 3 is different - non-Edge users fall back to the MCAS reverse proxy and still get enforcement.)

-Endpoint DLP mutual exclusion on managed apps.
-For path 3 specifically (Edge protecting Workday, ServiceNow, and other Entra-connected apps), if the user is also in scope for an endpoint DLP policy or an MDCA session policy targeting the same app, the Edge policy silently does nothing.
+Endpoint DLP wins on managed apps.
+For path 3 specifically (Edge protecting Workday, ServiceNow, and other Entra-connected apps), if the user is also in scope for an endpoint DLP policy or an MDCA session policy targeting the same app and action, Endpoint takes precedence and the Edge policy does nothing.
 Purview won't warn you.
 Exclude those users from the overlapping policies, or your path 3 policy will pass testing and fail in production.

 Enterprise Copilot isn't covered.
 The Edge path only covers consumer Copilot (the free chat on copilot.microsoft.com).
-Enterprise M365 Copilot is governed by DSPM for AI, which is a separate set of controls.
+Enterprise M365 Copilot is governed by DSPM, which is a separate set of controls.
 Easy to get wrong.

 B2B guests are excluded everywhere.
-If a guest pastes data into ChatGPT through your tenant, you can't see it or block it.
+If a guest sends data to ChatGPT through your tenant, you can't see it or block it.
 If you have a lot of guest users you'll need a different control for them.

 How to start

 Pick paths by scenario, not by product.
-Blocking paste into ChatGPT is path 1 or 2.
+Blocking sensitive text sent to ChatGPT is path 1 or 2.
 Protecting Workday downloads on personal devices is path 3.
 Each scenario fits one path - the Inline Web DLP Planner will work it out for you before you start clicking around in Purview.

-Stage the rollout in three modes, not three actions.
-Inline web activities only support Audit only or Block (no Warn, no Block-with-override), so the gradient is in the policy mode.
-Spend two weeks in simulation mode to see what would have been caught.
-Move to simulation with notifications so users see policy tips but nothing blocks.
-Only switch to enforce once those two phases are clean.
-It's tempting to block straight away because the business wants ChatGPT leaks stopped today - don't.
-False positives in a live enforcement policy destroy trust in Purview for years.
+Stage the rollout in simulation, not fake actions.
+Inline web activities only support Audit only or Block (no Warn, no Block-with-override), and the policy mode is just Simulation, On, or Off.
+Spend at least two weeks with your Block actions configured and the policy in Simulation mode - no user-visible change, but Activity Explorer shows exactly what would be blocked.
+Once false positives are in single digits, flip the policy to On.
+It's tempting to turn On immediately because the business wants ChatGPT leaks stopped today - don't.
+False positives in a live policy destroy trust in Purview for years.

 Pick the right enforcement path, plan policies across all three paths, estimate PAYG cost, and export a branded deployment plan.